-where the $\hat{\psi}_{m_H}$ is for the homogeneous solution.
-Since the solutions of the characteristic equation are $+\alpha$ and $-\alpha$ both with multiplicity of 3, it was possible to write the solution as:
+where $\hat{\psi}_{m_H}$ stands for the homogeneous solution.
+Since the solutions of the characteristic equation are $+\alpha$ and $-\alpha$ both with multiplicity of 3, it is possible to write the solution as

-Based on the form of the forcing term and in order to get a simpler computation of the constants when applying the boundary conditions, a different basis was chosen.
-In particular we wrote the solution as follows:
+Based on the form of the forcing term and in order to simpler compute of the constants when applying the boundary conditions, a different basis is chosen.
+In particular we write the solution as follows: